 You can earn cash for your opinions by completing paid surveys.
 This is easy and can be done in your spare time.
 You just need an internet connection and a web-accessible device to get started.
 These online survey websites pay for your honest opinion about products, brands, and activities.

 Each survey site pays in points that you can exchange for cash or gift cards.
 Some popular options for selling your opinion include:

-- Survey Junkie.
+Survey Junkie.
 The site is straightforward and easy to use.
-Sign up for the site to earn your first $2 worth of points after filling out your profile.
+Sign up for Survey Junkie to earn your first $2 worth of points after filling out your profile.

 Many people hang onto their old, unwanted electronics because they don’t know what to do with them.
 Clear up space in your home and make some money in the process by selling your electronics.
 You can sell old phones, computers, watches, game consoles, and more on Decluttr.